Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] Choose a segment.
 - [ ] Add the calculated insight in the activation.

-### During an implementation project, a consultant completed ingestion of all data streams for their customer.
-Prior to segmenting and acting on that data, which additional configuration is required?

-- [ ] Data Mapping.
-- [x] Identity Resolution.
-- [ ] Data Activation.
-- [ ] Calculated Insights.

 ### Which data model subject area should be used for any Organization, Individual, or Member in the Customer 360 data model?

 - [x] Party.